|Award Level (Nomenclature)

 There is a training framework including for example areas of Managing Information and Data, Presentation and Public Engagement, Leadership and working with others, Safety Integrity and Ethics, Impact and Commercialisation and Teaching and Demonstrating.
 There is also a range of support in areas such as training needs, literature searching, conducting research, writing up research, teaching, applying for grants and awards, communicating research and future careers.

-A range of research seminars and skills development sessions are provided within the College and across the University.
+A range of research seminars and skills development sessions are provided within the School and across the University.
 These are scheduled to keep the student in touch with a broader range of material than their own research topic, to stimulate ideas in discussion with others, and to give them opportunities such as defending their own thesis orally, and to identify potential criticisms.
-Additionally, the College is developing a research culture that will align with the University vision and will link with key initiatives delivered under the auspices of the University’s Academies.
+Additionally, the School is developing a research culture that will align with the University vision and will link with key initiatives delivered under the auspices of the University’s Academies.

 Swansea University’s Research Environment combines innovation and excellent facilities to provide a home for multidisciplinary research to flourish.
 Our research environment encompasses all aspects of the research lifecycle, with internal grants and support for external funding and enabling impact/effect that research has beyond academia.